 An important part preparing a design for debugging is setting the parameters for the Intelligent In-Circuit Emulator or "IICE" in the instrumentor.
 The IICE parameters determine the implementation of one or more IICE units and configure the units so that proper communication can be established with the debugger.
-The IICE parameters common to all IICE units are set in the Instrumentor Preferences dialog box and apply to all IICE units defined for that design; the IICE parameters unique to each IICE definition in a multi-IICE configuration are interactively set on the Edit IICE Settings dialog box tabs.
-Tabs are available to support deep-trace debug for Virtex-based designs, real-time debugging with a Mictor card, and the cross-triggering feature.
+The IICE parameters common to all IICE units are set in the Instrumentor Preferences dialog box and apply to all IICE units defined for that design; the IICE parameters unique to each IICE definition in a multi-IICE configuration are interactively set on the Edit IICE dialog box tabs.

-- IICE Sampler Tab includes sample depth selection and defines the external memory configuration. - IICE Clock Tab defines the sample clock and clock edge. - IICE Controller Tab includes complex counter trigger width specification and selection of state machine triggering. - IICE Options Tab controls trigger-signal export and cross triggering.
+- IICE Sampler Tab includes sample depth selection and defines the external memory configuration. - IICE Clock Tab defines the sample clock and clock edge. - IICE Controller Tab includes complex counter trigger width specification and selection of state machine triggering. - IICE Options Tab- controls trigger-signal export and cross triggering.